quaziashfaq/notes/cloud/aws.md

 - Lambda is a serverless compute service that lets you run code without managing servers.
 - charged based on the duration and number of requests
 - 1 million free requests each month.
+- Lambda allows you to run a variable and intermittent code without paying for compute time when your code isn't running.

 ### Containers
 #### AWS Fargate